More than a few years ago, an agile coaching colleague of mine shared the following experience he had regarding leaders and agile –

 - We need more visibility into the progress we are really making on the product

-- We need to get products into market faster.
+- We need to get products into the market faster.

 - We don’t communicate very well, I hear agile can help us fix that.

 - It costs too much to deliver software.
-We want to use agile as a way to lower the cost to product the product.
+We want to use agile as a way to lower the cost to produce the product.